 Cxbladder is a collection of non-invasive urine tests that help detect bladder cancer by measuring the quantities of five genetic biomarkers present in higher quantities in the urine of patients with bladder cancer.

 By checking for warning signs at the molecular level, Cxbladder can find cancer earlier than many other options.
 With a single urine sample, Cxbladder can provide reassurance and peace of mind.

 Ask Your Doctor About Cxbladder

-Getting tested for bladder cancer is the first step toward getting the medical help you need.
+Getting tested for bladder cancer is the first step toward getting the medical professional help you need.
 As a non-invasive method of reliable bladder cancer detection, Cxbladder makes cancer testing available to anyone.

 Ask your doctor whether Cxbladder could help you rule out bladder cancer and contact us for more information today.